adamwalker/adamwalker.github.io/_posts/2016-10-25-Filter-Design-in-Clash.md

 main = quickCheck (propFilter :: Vec 8 (Signed 32) -> [Signed 32] -> Bool)
 ```

-We run this test with GHC, not the Clash compiler.
-Because of that, there are some additional language extensions that we must enable for our design to compile that GHC does not enable by default.
-We must also import Prelude qualified so that the names don't conflict with those in the Clash prelude.

-We also need to account for the fact that the fastFIR filter actually applies the coefficients in the opposite order to the basic one (have a look at the schematic to convince yourself), so we reverse the coefficients before running it.
+We need to account for the fact that the fastFIR filter actually applies the coefficients in the opposite order to the basic one (have a look at the schematic to convince yourself), so we reverse the coefficients before running it.
 Also, the additional registering in the faster version means that the output is delayed by two cycles, so we account for this by dropping the first 2 outputs of the optimised filter.

-Compiling with GHC and running it gives:
+Compiling with Clash and running it gives:

 ```
-$ ghc fastfilterTest.hs
+$ clash fastfilterTest.hs
 $ ./fastFilterTest;
 +++ OK, passed 100 tests.
 ```